tbjgolden/ainsley/README.md

 ## Use cases

-- Write it, translate it using repl, use it as css - easy
+- Write it, import and minify using repl, use it as css - easy
 - Webpack config - validate + flatten + minify + embed
 - CRA/SSG (locked Webpack config) - use babel macros
 - Babel macros - // @preval file comment